richie-south/mulig/README.md

 `mulig.queue()`

-mulig.queue resolves all promises in order of given array.
-Even if a promise at index 2 (in array) resolves before promise at index 0 it wont call the success or error callback before promise at index 0 and 1 resolves.
+mulig.queue resolves all promises in order (sequence) of given array.
+If a promise at index 2 (in array) resolves before promise at index 0 it wont call the success or error callback before promise at index 0 and 1 resolves.

 **simple example**
 ```javascript